bereave/bereave.github.io/docs/README.md

 > - *** !!
 FOR ANDROID !!, logout proof includes making a guest account as you can't directly logout on that OS.
 6. They'll repeat this for the other account; once both logout proofs are sent they'll bind your new accounts and allow you in.
 Take a photo and send it in the chat as login proof.
 7. The MM will do their own logout proof.
 Please change any passwords they have accessed, just in case.

+# MM Process - Sale

+The beginning of a sale follows the same structure as a trade, but the MM will secure the account + get logout proof from the seller, then make sure the seller recives money from the buyer, then give the account to the buyer.